nicolasard/fiserv-gateway-examples/README.md

 # Fiserv Internet Payment Gateway Examples

-This confluence page contains examples of the different transactions that are available.
+This confluence page contains examples of the different transactions that are available using our API.

 For Argentina please check ./ARG_Market
 For Brazil please check ./BRA_Market